New York City gala celebrates Heisman Trophy winner Joe Burrow

 “Joe, you may be from Ohio, but like Louisiana native Coach O, you will forever be a proud son of the great state of Louisiana,” Edwards said.

-Saturday’s Heisman ceremony and Sunday’s gala dinner represented all of the hard work that Burrow and this 2019 undefeated LSU team has put in to making this one of the more memorable seasons in SEC history.
+Saturday’s Heisman ceremony and Sunday’s gala dinner represented all of the hard work that Burrow and this 2019 undefeated LSU team have put into making this one of the more memorable seasons in SEC history.

 With at least one game left, Burrow and the Tigers will face No. 4 Oklahoma on December 28 at the Peach Bowl semifinal in Atlanta.